Hospitals & Services

 Technical Officers, in charge of the equipment and hyperbaric chamber.

-Registered Nurses both part time and casual, with Charge Nurse Manager Yvonne Denny
+Registered Nurses both part time and casual.
+Lorraine Angus is our current Charge Nurse.

 Hyperbaric medicine began in Christchurch in 1973 with a trial of hyperbaric oxygen (HBOT) to enhance radiotherapy for patients with head and neck cancers.
 It was also used to treat acute problems such as decompression sickness, gas gangrene and carbon monoxide poisoning.

 In the late 1970s, the local diving community raised the money for a dual-lock chamber which was donated to the North Canterbury Hospital Board.
 This operated at The Princess Margaret Hospital from October 1979 until 1994.

 In late 1995, the chamber and associated plant were moved to Christchurch Hospital, allowing better access to core services such as radiology and intensive care.
 The unit provided emergency care and treated a few patients with problem wounds.
 In November 2000, the old chamber was replaced with a new, rectangular, walk-in chamber and permanent staff were appointed.
 This achieved the goal we set back in the early 1980s to establish the Christchurch unit as a major hyperbaric facility for New Zealand.